celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

   - Implementation complexity of parsing a varint
 - Desirable property: first 40 fixed bytes to be metadata
   - IPV6 packet header is fixed

-## Decision

-Increase the namespace ID size to 32 bytes.

-- Prefix the namespace ID with 1 byte for the namespace version.
-See [ADR 14](./adr-014-versioned-namespaces.md).
-- For `namespaceVersion=0`, the namespace ID is 32 bytes where:
-  - The first 22 bytes are 0s
-  - The last 10 bytes are unreserved namespace bytes.
-In other words, a user can specify a 10 byte namespace ID
-- Add a consensus rule that the leading 22 bytes of a namespace ID are 0s.

-The motivation for reserving the first 22 bytes of the namespace ID as 0s is to enable future bandwidth optimizations.
-In particular, the namespace ID may be run length encoded to reduce the size of NMT proofs.

-The namespace ID size is 32 bytes so that a future namespace version can be introduced to expand the namespace ID address space without a backwards incompatible change from the perspective of NMT.

 ## References